-- Non-DOT employee travel must be approved by a senior manager (SMS level or above). - Lodging less than 50 miles from traveler's official headquarters or residence (whichever is nearest to the destination) must be approved by the Secretary; - Foreign and Out-of-State Travel must be approved by the Secretary; - Conferences, training, and administrative travel must be approved by the Secretary.
+- Non-DOT employee travel must be approved by a senior manager (SMS level or above). - Lodging less than 50 miles from traveler's official headquarters must be approved by the Secretary; - Foreign and Out-of-State Travel must be approved by the Secretary; - Conferences, training, and administrative travel must be approved by the Secretary.
 [See "Travel - Mission Critical Travel Requirements"]